gogog01-29-2021/241002-Drawing-Editor/README.md

 "update .java"
-"Create new class of rectangle of which helps select "  : class SelectionRectangle "Give me full code of related version of this func"
+"Create new class of rectangle of which helps select "  : class SelectionRectangle "Give me full code of related version of this func" "When tool is not selected It should drag "

 A. Layer as Canvas Layer
 I have problem now in my code, we can make new layer by adding layer but It is not really related with actual Drawing.